The Fifth Commandment says: “Honor your father and your mother, that your days may be long upon the land which the LORD your God is giving you.”

 The first commandment with promise

-The apostle Paul reiterated the Fifth Commandment, emphasizing that it’s the “first commandment with promise: ‘that it may be well with you and you may live long on the earth’” (Ephesians 6:2-3).
+The apostle Paul also reiterated the Fifth Commandment, emphasizing that it’s the “first commandment with promise: ‘that it may be well with you and you may live long on the earth’” (Ephesians 6:2-3).
+Paul adds to this in Colossians 3:20: “Children, obey your parents in all things, for this is well pleasing to the Lord.”
 All of God’s commandments are given for our benefit, but this one is especially highlighted by God for the blessings that it brings for the individual, the family and society in general.

 Paul expands on this subject of family relationships with commands to both children and parents: “Children, obey your parents in the Lord, for this is right” (verse 1).
 A smooth functioning society and happy relationships are based on respect and obedience to authority.
 It is much easier if we learn this early in life—without requiring the harsh taskmasters of boot camp, prison or being fired.